 A half hour goes over some storm structure talk using still photos.
 More primer for the rest of the video.
-There is a wealth of information to learn in these intial 3 sections.
-Consider there is an hour and a half in these first three sections, or a typical dvd.
-By the end of this video you should not only have learned a whole heck of a lot, but also seen some crazy storms.
+There is a wealth of information to learn in these initial 3 sections.

 An interesting setup with fairly weak mid-level flow but a storm turned deviant on a boundary.
 Basically had this storm to myself as most others were chasing the more outlooked area to the west into Wyoming.
 This was an ideal setup for a slow moving tornado machine and that is what happened.

 The stationary tornadic machine near Dupree SD.
 Crazy tornado video(just like Bowdle), as the storm produces an amazing long-lived large tornado, then several others, some at the same time.
 The main tornado is truly mesmerizing with its motion and shape changing, all while basically sitting in one spot.
-First it was going east slowly, then west as a beast, then eventually back east as a rope.
+Some counted 22 tornadoes from this storm, but seemed more like 11 or 12 to me.

 Talk about a violent setup!
-Big cape, strong cap, big shear and deviant on a boundary.
-The trick was would a storm even form with the cap and if one did, could you get it to turn on the boundary and not just cross it right away, as it was a heck of a turn from the flow aloft it would need to do to do so.
+Big instability, strong cap, big shear and deviant on a boundary.
+The question was, would a storm even form with the cap and if one did, could you get it to turn on the boundary and not just cross it right away.

 The most intense tornadic supercell I've seen to date, with some close range footage included.
-Price is probably worth it just for this chase.
-As it really plants and goes violent, it's only about a block away.
-A stupidly wound up violent tornadic supercell.
-Consider this one small part of the video as a whole is 45 minutes long, over an hour if you include its setup video.
-Like a dvd right there or a good chunk of one anyway.
+As it fully plants and goes violent, it's only about a block away.
+A highly wound up violent tornadic supercell.
 This storm and tornado are crazy.
+There's 44 minutes of it alone, over an hour if you include its setup part.

-I usually don't have much luck with these wound up tight upper level lows, especially the more compact ones.
-Often messy and often the good turning shear is in a rather small area full of storms.
-This one I actually give more time to the setup discussion than the chase itself.
-But still combined you're talking 40 minutes.
+I usually don't have much luck with these wound up stacked upper level lows, especially the more compact ones.
+Often messy and often the good turning shear is in a rather small area that is also full of storms.

-These summer setups are some of my most favorite to chase.
-Northwest or west flow, often weaker and good turning and juice down low.
-Sometimes you get a slow-moving wonder of a supercell to watch.
-Usually you don't.
-But when you do it can be completely amazing, like this one was.
+These weaker northwest or west flow aloft summer setups are some of my favorites to chase.
+Sometimes you get a slow moving wonder of a supercell to watch.
+Usually you don't, but when you do, it can be completely amazing, like this one was.

 Likely the most messed up storm I've seen to date.
 Jaw dropping structure, barely west of the highway the whole time.
 Up close and personal view of just what can happen in the sky with a crazy storm.
-Felt like one was on the wrong planet.
-This thing fired off the Black Hills near Rapid City SD and didn't die till many hours later south of Valentine NE.
-South of Valentine it was just insane.
-And luckily riding right down the only highway around for miles in the sandhills.
+It felt like one was on the wrong planet.

-Crazy outflow machine moving 60mph down the highway west of Watertown SD.
-Too much dry air around off the deck and you get evaporational cooling and outflow issues.
-But not all cool storms are supercells.
-A mean line can be very much worthy of the drive as well.
 It was simply insane how fast this thing started to race down this highway.
-Literally the front of the shelf was moving 60mph down the road.
+The front of the shelf was moving 60mph down the road.
 You gain some distance and pull over and it is approaching you like a car driving down the highway.
 Just zero time to stop and shoot most of the time.